-Mar.
-10, 2011 - The Buffs swept NCAA Tournament bound Kansas State in all three meetings they played against one another during the season.

-Mar.
-11, 2011 - CU plays three games in three days falling to eventual conference champion Kansas in the Big 12 Championships semifinal round.
+Tournament bound Kansas State in all three meetings they played against one another during the season days falling to eventual conference champion Kansas in the Big 12 Championships semifinal Mar.
+11, 2012 - Since winning the Pac-12 round.
 It's the first time the Buffs advanced the semifinals in the 15-year history of the tournament.
-Alec Burks becomes the first CU player to be named to the all-tournament team.
+Alec Burks becomes the first CU player to be named to the alltournament team.

-Mar.
-26, 2011 - The Buffs playing in their ninth NIT appearance, advanced to the NIT semifinals for the first time since 1990-91 falling to Alabama, 62-61 at Madison Square Garden.
-Cory Higgins scored 13 points tying the all-time school mark for career points (2,001) and Alec Burks was named to the all-tournament team.
+ing in their ninth NIT appearance, advanced to the NIT semifinals for the first time since 1990-91 falling to Alabama, 62-61 at Madison Square Garden.
+Cory Higgins scored 13 points tying the all-time school mark for career points (2.001) and Alec Burks was named to the all-tourna-